The following steps will allow you to easily and regularly import contributions from Facebook.

 - Payment Method: Set to "Credit Card" for all fields

-- Contribution Type: Set to "Donation" for all fields
+- Financial Type: Set to "Donation" for all fields

 (Depending on how you download your data, your colums may appear differently.)